Ana Maria Cuervo: Biography

+Academic and scientific activities

-She is also co-director of the Einstein Institute for Aging Research and a member of the Einstein Liver Research Center and Cancer Center.
+Cuervo is the co-director of the Einstein Institute for Aging Research and a member of the Einstein Liver Research Center and Cancer Center.
 She is also the Robert and Renée Belfer Chair for the Study of Neurodegenerative Diseases at Albert Einstein College of Medicine.
-In 2015 she was elected International Academic of the Royal Academy of Medicine of the Valencia Community and in 2017, member of the Real Academia de Ciencias Exactas, Fisicas y Naturales.
-In 2018, Cuervo was elected a member of the American Academy of Arts and Sciences.
+In 2015 she was elected International Academic of the Royal Academy of Medicine of the Valencia Community, in 2017 member of the Real Academia de Ciencias Exactas, Fisicas y Naturales and in 2021 member of the Royal Academy of Farmacy in Spain.
+Dr. Cuervo is also one of the funding members of the Academy of Geroscience.
+In 2018, Cuervo was elected a member of the American Academy of Arts and Sciences and in 2019 to the National Academy of Sciences.

 She has also served as a member of the National Institute on Aging (NIA) Scientific Council, NIH Scientific Council of Councils, NIA Board of Scientific Counselors and in the Advisory Committee to the NIH Deputy Director.
 Dr. Cuervo is also one of the founding members of the Women in Autophagy (WIA) network dedicate to promote careers of young scientist interested in autophagy.

-Cuervo is co-editor-in-chief of the Aging Cell journal and serves in the editorial board of Cell Metabolism and Molecular Cell.
-She has been involved in more than 200 publications.
+Cuervo was co-editor-in-chief of the Aging Cell journal from 2007 until 2021 and serves in the editorial board of Cell Metabolism, Molecular Cell, PNAS and Geromedicine.
+She has been involved in more than 300 publications.
 Dr. Cuervo has been included in the 2018, 2019, 2020 Highly Cited Researchers List (ranking of top 1% cited researchers).

+Research

+Her research lab focused on protein translocations across lysosomal membranes, identifying regulator proteins like glial fibrillary acidic protein or the mTORC2-Akt-Phlpp axis.
+In collaboration with neuroscientist David Sulzer of Columbia University Medical Center, she published early evidence of altered CMA in Parkinson's disease. and Huntington Disease.
+Cuervo's research team also identified LRRK2, a protein enzyme that becomes mutated in Parkinson's disease, disrupts the process of translocation across lysosomal membranes.
+The work of her group expanded later to tauopathies, including Alzheimer's Disease, where they found that the pathogenic variants of tau exert an inhibitory effect on CMA and that genetic and pharmacological upregulation of CMA in mouse models of tauopathies reduces pathology, preserves memory and learning and ameliorates disease progression.